FluxML/Flux.jl/docs/src/models/advanced.md

   return m.chain(x) + x
 end

-# Call @functor to allow for training.
+# Call @layer to allow for training.
 Described below in more detail.
-Flux.@functor CustomModel
+Flux.@layer CustomModel
 ```

 You can then use the model like: